 There are also apps you can download.
 Some of them are free, such as the Elite HRV and HRV+.
 Unfortunately you cannot use fitness trackers and sports watches with them as they do not broadcast raw HRV values.

-For this you’ll need devices capture and share these metrics.
+For this you’ll need devices that capture and share these metrics.
 What follows are some great options which broadcast HRV in raw form.
-We’ve added a couple of other devices that don’t broadcast values but do provide you with the raw data in their smartphone app.
+We’ve added a couple of other devices that don’t broadcast values but do provide you with the raw data in their own smartphone app.

 If you want a reliable heart-rate monitor and can live with strapping onto your chest, the H10 is now one of the best options out there.